Economy of India: Mining

 India has, in 2022, a reported 1,319 mines of which reporting mines for metallic minerals were estimated at 545 and non-metallic minerals at 775.

 Mining contributed to 1.75% of GDP and employed directly or indirectly 11 million people in 2021.
 India's mining industry was the fourth-largest producer of minerals in the world by volume, and eighth-largest producer by value in 2009.
 In 2013, it mined and processed 89 minerals, of which four were fuel, three were atomic energy minerals, and 80 non-fuel.
 The public sector accounted for 68% of mineral production by volume in 2011–12.
 India has the world's fourth-largest natural resources, with the mining sector contributing 11% of the country's industrial GDP and 2.5% of total GDP.

 Nearly 50% of India's mining industry, by output value, is concentrated in eight states: Odisha, Rajasthan, Chhattisgarh, Andhra Pradesh, Telangana, Jharkhand, Madhya Pradesh and Karnataka.
 Another 25% of the output by value comes from offshore oil and gas resources.
 India operated about 3,000 mines in 2010, half of which were coal, limestone and iron ore.
 On output-value basis, India was one of the five largest producers of mica, chromite, coal, lignite, iron ore, bauxite, barite, zinc and manganese; while being one of the ten largest global producers of many other minerals.
 India was the fourth-largest producer of steel in 2013, and the seventh-largest producer of aluminium.

-India's mineral resources are vast.
-However, its mining industry has declined – contributing 2.3% of its GDP in 2010 compared to 3% in 2000, and employed 2.9 million people – a decreasing percentage of its total labour.
-India is a net importer of many minerals including coal.
-India's mining sector decline is because of complex permit, regulatory and administrative procedures, inadequate infrastructure, shortage of capital resources, and slow adoption of environmentally sustainable technologies.

-Cement

-Indian cement industry is the 2nd largest cement producing country in the world, next only to China.
-At present, the Installed Capacity of Cement in India is 500 MTPA with production of 298 million tonnes per annum.
-Majority of the cement plants installed capacity (about 35%) is located in the states of south India.
-In PAT scheme, Total Installed Capacity of Cement in India is 325 MTPA which contributes to 65% coverage of total installed capacity in India.